-The Tohono O’odham people, also referred to as the Papago, are a Native American tribe of the Sonoran Desert who primarily live in Arizona and the Mexican state of Sonora.
+The Tohono O’odham people also referred to as the Papago, are a Native American tribe of the Sonoran Desert who primarily live in Arizona and the Mexican state of Sonora.
 Tohono O’odham means “Desert People.”
-When the Spanish came upon them, they called them Papago, but the people themselves, have rejected this name and officially changed it to Tohono O’odham in the 1980s.
+When the Spanish came upon them, they called them Papago, but the people rejected this name and officially changed it to Tohono O’odham in the 1980s.

-These people were a settled tribe that raised crops including sweet Indian corn, beans, squash, lentils, and melons.
-They also took advantage of native plants, such as saguaro fruits, mesquite tree beans, cholla buds and made mesquite candy from the sap of mesquite trees.
+These people were a settled tribe that raised crops, including sweet Indian corn, beans, squash, lentils, and melons.
+They also took advantage of native plants, such as saguaro fruits, mesquite tree beans, and cholla buds, and made mesquite candy from the sap of mesquite trees.

-The tribe was often raided by the nomadic Apache for their food.
-The relationship between the two tribes became especially strained after 92 O’odham warriors joined the Mexicans and Anglo-Americans in an attack on the Aravaipa Apache at Camp Grant, Arizona on April 30, 1871.
-Known as the Camp Grant Massacre, an angry mob of citizens from Tucson and their Papago Indian mercenaries attacked an Aravaipa camp, clubbing, shooting 144 people, mostly women, and children.
+The nomadic Apache often raided the tribe for their food.
+The relationship between the two tribes became especially strained after 92 O’odham warriors joined the Mexicans and Anglo-Americans in an attack on the Aravaipa Apache at Camp Grant, Arizona, on April 30, 1871.
+Known as the Camp Grant Massacre, an angry mob of citizens from Tucson and their Papago Indian mercenaries attacked an Aravaipa camp, clubbing and shooting 144 people, primarily women and children.
 All but eight of the corpses were women and children, as the men had been off hunting in the mountains.
-The attack was made in retaliation for a Gila Apache raid in which six people had been killed and some livestock stolen.
+The attack was retaliation for a Gila Apache raid in which six people had been killed and some livestock stolen.
 Twenty-seven children who were captured were sold in Mexico by the O’odham Indians.

 Though the Tohono O’odham never signed a treaty with the Federal Government, they were assigned to a reservation that incorporated a portion of their original Sonoran desert lands.
-Most of the people live on the more the 2.7 million acre reservation that lies in Pima, Pinal, and Maricopa Counties.
-With a population of more than 24,000 people, the reservation is the third-largest Indian reservation area in the United States, after the Navajo Nation and the Uintah and Ouray Indian Reservation.
+Most people live on more than the 2.7 million-acre reservation in Pima, Pinal, and Maricopa Counties.
+With more than 24,000 people, the reservation is the third-largest Indian reservation area in the United States, after the Navajo Nation and the Uintah and Ouray Indian Reservation.

-Today, some of the people continue to farm but most have turned more to raising cattle as the major source of income.
-Over the years, the Papago tribe has had little involvement with white settlers, a tradition that continues today, allow them to preserve many of their aboriginal traits.
+Today, some people continue to farm, but most have turned more to raising cattle as the primary source of income.
+Over the years, the Papago tribe has had little involvement with white settlers, a tradition that continues today, allowing them to preserve many of their aboriginal traits.
 Their language is still alive today.